-Strep-tag® purification enables isolation of recombinant protein at over 99% purity in one step under physiological conditions.
-However, depending on the recombinant protein, impurities may arise.
-Although the problem may be solved by changing the resin, the usage of a second affinity tag may potentially be more efficient.
-To obtain reliable results in any downstream application like, e.g., crystallography, immunizations or HTS, a highly pure product is essential.
+Strep-tag® purification enables isolation of recombinant protein at over 99 % purity in one step under physiological conditions.
+However, impurities may arise, depending on the recombinant protein.
+Although the problem may be solved by changing the resin, the use of a second affinity tag may potentially be more efficient.
+To obtain reliable results in any downstream application, e.g. crystallography, immunizations or HTS, a highly pure product is essential.

 Using denaturing OR physiological purification conditions

-It is hard to predict whether a recombinant protein is expressed soluble or forms inclusion bodies.
-This depends e.g. on the strength of the promoter used for expression and on the folding rates of the protein itself.
+It is hard to predict whether a recombinant protein is expressed in soluble form or forms inclusion bodies.
+This depends, e.g. on the strength of the promoter used for expression and on the folding rates of the protein itself.
 If the protein is soluble and functional, Strep-tag® is the best choice because of its mild purification conditions keeping the protein bioactive.
-If the protein is insoluble and forms inclusion bodies after expression, it has to be solubilized with chaotropic salts like guanidine or urea at high concentrations in order to allow affinity chromatography.
+If the protein is insoluble and forms inclusion bodies after expression, it has to be solubilized with chaotropic salts, like guanidine or urea, at high concentrations in order to allow affinity chromatography.
 Purification under such conditions can be excellently achieved by using the metal chelate activity of the 6xHistidine-tag.
-Proteins can be purified and optionally be refolded on Ni-NTA columns.
+Proteins can be purified and optionally refolded on Ni-NTA columns.
 If necessary, they can be further purified as refolded protein via Strep-tag® in physiological buffer.

 Optimizing purification directly from the culture medium

-applied expression strategy is the secretion of the recombinant protein to the
+A frequently applied expression strategy, for higher expression hosts in particular, is secretion of the recombinant protein to the

 culture medium.
 In such cases a first capturing step with the 6xHistidine-tag